neuropacs/SlicerNeuropacs/README.md

 1. Obtain an API key

+Fill out the form located at the bottom of the [neuropacs™ website](https://neuropacs.com) to request more information.

 2. Select a path to store existing orders, defaults to "Documents" folder (only need to do this once - this path should never change)

 3. Enter your API key and press "Validate"